php-ru/symfony-docs-ru/best_practices/business-logic.rst

 Both formats have the same performance, so this is ultimately a matter of personal taste.

-We recommend YAML because it's friendly to newcomers and concise.
-You can of course use whatever format you like.
+We recommend YAML because it's friendly to newcomers and concise, but you can use whatever format you like.

 Service: No Class Parameter
 ---------------------------